jimbler/seedr/README.md

 A comprehensive plant seed database system consisting of a .NET data processing pipeline and a React web application for browsing and managing plant information.

+**🌐 [View Live Demo](https://mrseedr.netlify.app/)** - Try the deployed SeedrApp to browse, filter, and favorite plants from the catalog.

 ---

 ## 📦 Project Overview